 Shirley Ann Jackson is a prominent physicist and university president who was born on August 5, 1946, in Washington, D.C. to George Hiter Jackson and Beatrice Cosby Jackson.
 Growing up, her mother would read her the biography of Benjamin Banneker, an African American scientist and mathematician who helped build Washington, D.C., and her father encouraged her interest in science by assisting her with projects for school.
-The Space Race of the late-1950s would also have an impact on Jackson as a child, spurring her interest in scientific investigation.
+The Space Race of the late-1950s would also have an impact on Jackson as a child, spurring her interest in a scientific investigation.

 She attended Roosevelt High School in Washington, D.C., where she took accelerated math and science classes.
 Jackson graduated as valedictorian in 1964 and encouraged by the assistant principal for boys at her high school, she applied to the Massachusetts Institute of Technology (MIT).
 She was among the first African American students to attend MIT, and in her undergraduate class, she was one of only two women.